Members of the Board of Trustees

 Lewis W. Adkins Jr.

-Adkins received the School of Law's J. Dean Carro Professionalism Award from the Black Law Students Association in 2015.
-He also created the School of Law's "Judge James R. Williams" endowed scholarship.
+Mr. Adkins received the School of Law's J. Dean Carro Professionalism Award from the Black Law Students Association in 2015.
+He also created the school's Judge James R. Williams Endowed Scholarship.

 He is the former board chair of the Akron Urban League.
 His community affiliations include Alpha Phi Alpha Fraternity Inc.; the Cleveland Urban League; the Greater Akron Chamber of Commerce, where he is a member of the Nominating Committee; and the Summit County Consumer Affairs Board.
 (Term expires 2025)